ivamsee7/ivamsee7/README.md

 ## Hey Everyone!
 I'm Vamsy👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Front-end Projects
-- 🌱 I’m currently learning Java and JavaScript
+- 🌱 I’m currently learning Java and Advanced JavaScript
 - 💬 Ask me about Python Full Stack Programming
 - 📫 How to reach me: vamsyshekhar.vv@gmail.com
 - ⚡ Fun fact: Despite the fact that their names include the same word, JavaScript has nothing to do with Java.